v6d-io/v6d/docs/notes/vineyard-operator.rst

 Repartition
 ^^^^^^^^^^^

 Repartition is a mechanism to repartition the data in the vineyard cluster.
 It's useful when the number of workers can't meet the need for partitions.
 E.g. Assuming a workload creates 4 partitions, but the number of workers in the next workload is only 3, the repartition mechanism will repartition the partitions from 4 to 3 so that the next workload can work as expected.
 At present, the vineyard operator only supports repartition based on `dask`_.

-Dask Repartition Demo
+Triggering an repartition job
-"""""""""""""""""""""
+"""""""""""""""""""""""""""""

 For the workloads based on dask, we provide some annotations and labels to help users to use the assembly mechanism in vineyard operator.
 The following are all labels and annotations that we provide:

-.. list-table:: Dask Reparition Drivers Configurations
+.. list-table:: Dask Repartition Drivers Configurations
    :widths: 25 15 60
    :header-rows: 1